pratishtha-abrol/space-shooter/README.md

 # space-shooter

-a game made in three.js
+This is a 2D game made in JS using sprites.

+### to run
+Just open index.html in a browser and have fun!